fredimachado/NCafe/README.md

 In order to run the solution, you need the following:

-- .NET 7 SDK
+- .NET 8 SDK
 - Docker

-In case you want to run the microservices using docker (except the infrastructure ones), we need to generate a certificate, but we only need to do this once though.

 ### Starting the infrastructure containers

-Run the following command:
+Run the following command (repo's root folder):

     docker compose -f infrastructure-compose.yaml up -d